TejashwiniVadeghar/My-Projects/README.md

 Team : Tejashwini Vadeghar, Pranavi Marupudi, Vaishnavi Velidi.
 (May 19th, 2020 – June 12th, 2020)

-Dscription: Classifying flowers using Iris dataset and KNN algorithm as Setosa, Versicolor and Virginica.
+Description: Classifying flowers using Iris dataset and KNN algorithm as Setosa, Versicolor and Virginica.
 Training, testing and predicting the accuracy of model.

 ## DBMS Project on Online Charity Donation System
 15th July, 2019- 25th Nov,2019
+Team - Tejashwini Vadeghar, Smitha Sree, Pranavi M
-The project deals with beneficiaries, donors, donations made, requirements etc.
+Description: The project deals with beneficiaries, donors, donations made, requirements etc.
 The Donors can make any sort of donations to the needy without involving any 3rd party agents.
 Admins can add and delete information.
 Donors can track their donations.